-The Step Up! program is a bystander intervention training to help students learn strategies and techniques to intervene directly and indirectly in emergency and non-emergency situations.
+STEP UP! @ H-S is a bystander intervention training to help students learn strategies and techniques to intervene directly and indirectly in emergency and non-emergency situations.
 Students encounter a wide-range of issues including academic integrity, alcohol abuse, anger, depression, discrimination, gambling, hazing, relationship abuse and sexual assault.
 Simply understanding bystander intervention makes you more likely to intervene and prevent problems from occurring.

-Step Up H-SC: Dealing with Bias and Bullying
+STEP UP! @ H-S: Dealing with Bias and Bullying

 Interrupting biased or hurtful comments or behavior can be challenging.
 But doing nothing (being a silent bystander) risks letting others think you approve of the behavior.
 We encourage you to step up and speak up!

 Being prepared for these moments is the best way to be effective.

 - Treat people with respect.
 (Avoid using angry words - that makes it hard for people to hear what you have to say.
 "Be the change you want to see.")